 Well I learn’t a lot.
 This is how I did it, and this is how I would do it again….

 - Shut out the real world.
 I closed myself in my bedroom with my keyboard and whenever I sat down to write, I cleared my head and tried to get in the head of my character and maintain that space.
 When I flew to Arizona to meet the script writer, I turned off my phone, and thought of nothing but writing for 48 hours straight.

 - Brainstorm.
 I drew on what I knew about the subject, generally from the experiences of others, tv, stories

 - Go back to the book.
 Check the way you’re thinking is consistent with the developed character in the book.
 I spent time reading the book and looking for lines that would be great in a song.

 - Write as quickly as possible.
 Let the writing flow and don’t prejudge the result.
 I wasn’t precious of the details.
 I would not critique my work as I went along.
 I was more concerned with quantity.
 I set myself a target of 20 songs in 2 days and over shot it.

 - Let them mature.
 Record it, move on, then come back for refinements at a later time.
 Hopefully you’ll discover something that you didn’t realise you could write, and couldn’t replicate it if you tried.

 Overall it was a great experience.
 What would I change about the way I did it the first time?
 Nothing.
 I’m now setting myself up to do it all again.
-I’m working on my creative space in my bedroom.
+I’m working on my creative space in London.
 And I’m setting myself up for more time to use it.